Can Large Language Models Address Open-Target Stance Detection?: Open-Target Stance Detection (OTSD)

 \subsection{Approach}

 To address the research questions outlined in §\ref{sec:intro}, our approach to OTSD leverages the zero-shot learning capabilities of LLMs.
-We adopt the "Task Definition" prompting strategy, as it has been shown by \citet{cruickshank2023use} to outperform other strategies—such as "Task-only", "Context Analyze", "Context Question", "Zero-shot CoT", and "CoDA"—particularly for smaller models (7B-8B parameters) across most datasets.
-Since this is an open-target task, we use a straightforward prompting approach to ensure fairness and generalizability, avoiding tailored prompts for specific targets, or in-context examples, aligning with the zero-shot nature of this task.
+We adopt the "Task Definition" prompting strategy, as demonstrated by \citet{cruickshank2023use}, which either outperforms or performs on par with alternative strategies such as "Chain-of-Thought" (CoT) and "few-shot" across most stance detection datasets.
+To further validate this, we conduct a preliminary experiment with the CoT strategy (detailed in Appendix \ref{app:cot_init_result}), which reveals that CoT underperforms in TG, and performs comparably to "Task Definition" in SD, reinforcing the early findings.
+Additionally, using the "Task Definition" strategy without relying on tailored prompts for specific targets or in-context examples ensures the generalizability of OTSD, aligning with the zero-shot nature of this task.
+This approach first names the task and then provides a concise, self-contained definition of what that task entails—its purpose, inputs, and expected outputs—before asking the model to perform it.
 We employ two different prompting approaches for TG and SD.
-The prompts and their design justifications can be found in Appendix \ref{app:prompt}. \textbf{TG+SD (Two-Step Approach)} In this approach, we first generate the target and then sequentially detect the stance of the text toward the generated target.
-By directing the LLM to focus on one task at a time, this method may reduce the cognitive load on the model. \textbf{TG\&SD (Single-Step Joint Approach)} This approach combines TG and SD into a single step using a unified prompt.
-By jointly generating the target and stance, the model can develop a more holistic understanding of the relationship between the text, target, and stance.
+The prompts and their design justifications can be found in Appendix \ref{app:prompt}. \textbf{TG+SD (Two-Step Approach)} In this approach, we first generate the target and then sequentially detect the stance of the text towards the generated target, which directs LLMs to focus on one task at a time. \textbf{TG\&SD (Single-Step Joint Approach)} This approach unifies TG and SD in a single step using a prompt, enabling the model to better understand the relationship between the text, target, and stance.